On the critical regularity of nilpotent groups acting on the interval: the metabelian case: Proof of Theorem

 \section{Proof of Theorem \ref{teo lower bound}}

-Throughout this hole section, $G$ will denote a torsion-free nilpotent group which is also metabelian and $A$ a maximal abelian subgroup which we assume that contains $[G,G]$ (in particular it is normal).
-Recall that then $G$ is an extension of $G/A\simeq \Z^k$ by $A\simeq \Z^d$.
-In particular the nilpotency degree of $G$ is bounded by $d+1$, see Lemma \ref{lem triangular}.
+Throughout this section, $G$ will denote a non-abelian, torsion-free, finitely-generated nilpotent group which is metabelian, and $A$ will denote a maximal abelian subgroup containing $[G,G]$ (in particular it is normal).
+Recall that then $G$ is an extension of $G/A\simeq \Z^k$ by $A\simeq \Z^d$ (see \S \ref{sec action G/A on A}).
+In particular the nilpotency degree of $G$ is bounded by $d+1$ (see Lemma \ref{lem triangular}).